-A program of The Florida Center for Early Childhood, the Training Institute instructors are exceptionally skilled practitioners who implement and maintain the highest of industry standards at work and in the classroom.
+A division of The Florida Center for Early Childhood, the Training Institute instructors are exceptionally skilled practitioners who implement and maintain the highest of industry standards at work and in the classroom.
 They manage early childhood programs offered by The Florida Center including the state’s only Fetal Alcohol Spectrum Disorder Clinic.
 Their work is hands-on, and we are grateful to have an opportunity to share their vast experience and knowledge with you in order to help all children reach their full potential.

 Dr. Kristie Skoglund

 Chief Executive Officer